 The pelvic floor: How to protect it while practicing horseback riding

-In order to take care of it, first of all we need to know:
+To take care of it, first of all, we need to know:

 What is the pelvic floor?